zhilizheng/SBayesRC/README.md

 ## SBayesRC
-Run the method with or without functional annotation.
+Run SBayesRC with or without functional annotation.
 SBayesRC with functional annotations is preferred most of the time.

 ```
 # With annotation